rolkra/rolkra.github.io/_posts/2022-12-20-Fair-AI-Challange.md

 ![explore](../images/fair-ai-explore-religion-target.png)

-Which of these pattern will a AI model "pick up" during training?
+Which of these patterns will an AI model "pick up" during training?

 ## AI Model

-A simple AI Model (Decision Tree) would learn this:
+We train a simple AI Model by clicking on tab "explain".
+A decision tree is generated.

 ![explore](../images/fair-ai-explain-target.png)

-So this AI model would base it's decision on age, bad_debt and credit_car.
-Which seems to be reasonable.
-But other variables are used like internet_gb (internet usage), iq (intelligence) and skin_color.
+So this AI model would base it's decision on age, bad_debt and credit_car, which seems to be reasonable.
+But other variables are used too like internet_gb (internet usage), iq (intelligence) and skin_color.

-Did we create a discriminating and racist AI?
+Did we just create a discriminating and racist AI?

 ## Your turn!